PaloAltoNetworks/pan.dev/products/panos/docs/intro.md

 ## `panos-upgrade-assurance` (Python)

-The [`panos-upgrade-assurance`](/panos-upgrade-assurance/docs/) package is meant to provide a set of classes and methods that can be used to do run PAN-OS upgrade readiness checks.
-It's prepared in a form that make is easy to wrap it in an Ansible module or XSOAR integration.
+The [`panos-upgrade-assurance`](/panos/docs/panos-upgrade-assurance) package is meant to provide a set of classes and methods that can be used to do run PAN-OS upgrade readiness checks.
+It's prepared in a form that make it easy to wrap it in an Ansible module or XSOAR integration.
 It's directly depended on [`pan-os-python`](#pan-os-python-python) package.

 <!---
 ## `pan-python` (Python)